bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/getting-started.md

 - memo (default is empty string)

 We will firstly construct a [`MsgRequestData`] to be included in a list of messages of the transaction.
-The message requires 9 fields as shown in the exmaple below.
+The message requires 9 fields as shown in the example below.

 Within [`MsgRequestData`]